archpaleus/protodb/docs/ideas/proto-schema-id.md

 # Proto Schema IDs

-Provides a unique identifiers for messages within a .proto closure that enables simpler ways to identify the format of a protobuf message across the wire.
+Provides unique identifiers for messages within a .proto closure that enables simpler ways to identify the format of a protobuf message across the wire.